Scaling Microservices at DoorDash

 These are some of the key points from the 90 minute talk Alex and Rahul gave on building deep relationships in tech.

 You can view the full talk here if you’re a Taro premium subscriber.
-If you’re not a premium subscriber, then you can use our link to get a 20% discount on the platform.
+If you’re not a premium subscriber, then you can use this link to get a 20% discount on the platform.